ara-software/AraProc/README.md

 You can also build your own via the [cvmfs scripts](https://github.com/ara-software/cvmfs).

-You are also strongly encouraged to install it in "editable" mode so that you can make changes to the analysis classes, which you are very likely to do.
+You are also strongly encouraged to install it in "editable" mode so that you can easily make changes to the analysis classes, which you very likely want to do.

 The instructions below show you the steps to the recommended installation method.